-As a result, UFA has budgeted \$440,679 in health insurance premiums and \$15,373 in dental insurance premiums.
-The employee premium for a family plan will increase from \$315.36 per month to \$339.01, and dental insurance premiums for a family plan will increase from \$20.30 to \$21.07.
+As a result, UFA has budgeted an additional \$440,679 for health insurance premiums and \$15,373 for dental premiums.
+The monthly employee premium for a family medical plan will increase from \$315.36 to \$339.02, and dental premiums will rise from \$20.30 to \$21.08.

-In partnership with Gallagher, the HR division will maintain a comprehensive Benefit Summary Booklet as part of the online system.
-This booklet will outline carriers, enrollment rules, coverage rates, and more.
-With data provided by Gallagher, the HR division will begin analyzing population statistics to identify key gaps in preventative care.
-They will develop strategies to communicate these findings effectively to employees and their families.
+Looking ahead, the HR division, in collaboration with Gallagher, will maintain a comprehensive online Benefit Summary Booklet detailing carriers, enrollment rules, and rates.
+They will also use Gallagher's data to analyze population health trends and identify gaps in preventive care-developing strategies to better communicate these insights to employees and their families.